Electrochemical synthesis of Au@semiconductor core–shell nanocrystals guided by single particle plasmonic imaging†

-Plasmonic photocatalysts have opened up a new direction in utilization of visible light and promoting the photocatalytic efficiency.
-An electrochemical deposition method is reported to synthesis metal@semiconductor (M@SC) core–shell nanocrystals.
-Due to the strong affinity of Au atoms to S2− and Se2− reduced at negative potential, CdS, CdSe and ZnS were selectively deposited on the surface of Au core to form uniform shell with clear metal/semiconductor interface, which conquered the barrier caused by large lattice mismatch between the two components.
-Plasmonic effects increased the photocatalytic performance, as well as provided a chance to in-situ monitor the surface nucleation and growth.
+Plasmonic photocatalysts have opened up a new direction in utilization of visible light and promoting photocatalytic efficiency.
+An electrochemical deposition method is reported to synthesise metal@semiconductor (M@SC) core–shell nanocrystals.
+Due to the strong affinity of Au atoms to S2− and Se2− reduced at negative potential, CdS, CdSe and ZnS were selectively deposited on the surface of the Au core to form a uniform shell with a clear metal/semiconductor interface, which conquered the barrier caused by the large lattice mismatch between the two components.
+Plasmonic effects increased the photocatalytic performance, as well as provided a chance to in situ monitor the surface nucleation and growth.
 The structure formation process could be observed under dark-field microscopy (DFM) in real-time and precisely controlled via the scattering color, intensity and wavelength.
-The proof-of-concept strategy combines the electrochemical deposition and plasmonic imaging, which provides a universal approach in controllable synthesis of core–shell heterostructure, and leads to the improvement of plasmonic photocatalysts.
+The proof-of-concept strategy combines the electrochemical deposition and plasmonic imaging, which provides a universal approach in controllable synthesis of core–shell heterostructures, and leads to the improvement of plasmonic photocatalysts.